MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 [Image of Sphere Collider]<br>

 ### Fingertip Cursor
-In addition to rendering a collidable sphere on the index fingertip, we create an advance solution, [Fingertip Cursor](coming-soon.md), to achieve better near targeting experience.
+In addition to rendering a collidable sphere on the index fingertip, we create an advance solution, [Fingertip Cursor](coming-soon.md), to achieve better near targeting experience interactively.
 It is a donut shape cursor attached on the index fingertip.
-According to proximity, it dynamically reacts to a target in term of orientation and size.
-The cursor behaivors are:
+According to proximity, it dynamically reacts to a target in term of orientation and size as below:
 * When an index finger moves toward a hologram, the cursor is always parallel to the surface of the hologram and gradually shrinks its size accordingly.
-* As soon as the finger touch the surface, the cursor shrinks into a dot.
+* As soon as the finger touch the surface, the cursor shrinks into a dot and emits a touch event.

-<br> With this mechanism, users can achieve high precision near targeting tasks, such as triggering a hyperlink on a web content or pressing a button. <br>
+<br> With the interactive feedback, users can achieve high precision near targeting tasks, such as triggering a hyperlink on a web content or pressing a button. <br>

 ![](images/Fingertip-Cursor-720px.jpg)<br>

 ## Bounding Box with Proximity Shader
 The hologram itself also requires to provide both visual and audio feedbacks to compensate the lack of tactile feedback.
 For that, we generate the concept of [Bounding Box with Proximity Shader](coming-soon.md).
 A bounding box is a minimun volumetric area that encloses a 3D object.
-The bounding box has a interactive rendering mechanism called [Proximity Shader](coming-soon.md).
-The proximity shader functions as below:
+The bounding box has an interactive rendering mechanism called [Proximity Shader](coming-soon.md).
+The proximity shader behaves as below:

 * When the index finger is within a range, a fingertip spotlight is cast on the surface of bounding box.
 * When the fingertip gets closer to the surface, the spotlight condenses accordingly.